Pages

 We're not special; all families face all sorts of challenges, but sometimes, if you know what I mean, the phone call is coming from inside the house.
 But raising teens is behind us now, so today, would I say the same thing about having kids

 I have thought about this a lot.
 I have sorted through my feelings.
 I have written words, words, words, and more words.
 I'm older now, and I've changed.
-Fortunately, we have settled the past, knitted ourselves back together, given and grown—sadly, not all families find their way back to each other.
+Fortunately, the past is settled, frontal lobes have fully formed, we knitted ourselves back together, we've all grown—sadly, not all families find their way back to each other.
 Speaking of evolving, my daughter gave me this book during her first pregnancy and made this vibrant thing even more meaningful by filming herself reading it.😭

 So as they raise their own children now (and only if they seek my perspective), I tell them my truth: being a parent will test you like nothing else.
 And you will fail.
 Repeatedly.
 So be prepared to fail at what will become the most important job you never imagined you'd be so terrible at.
 You will be triggered.
 You will be uncomfortable.
 You will need to confront your own shit.
 And it will hurt.
 And it may even break you a time or two.
 But it will still be worth it